Dental Sealants for Kids

 According to the American Dental Association, 70 percent of all children have some form of tooth decay by the time they reach their 19th birthday.
 At Bay Area Kids Dentist, we use dental sealants for children as an additional tool to protect their teeth from decay so they don’t become part of this statistic.
 The procedure is quick, easy, and painless.
 Even so, our dentists always describe what they are doing using terms kids can understand.
 We let them know that the sealant is just one more way we can help them keep their teeth clean and healthy.

-Next, one of our pediatric dentists will apply etching gel over the area where the dental sealant will go.
+- Next, the pediatric dentist will apply etching gel over the area where the dental sealant will go.
 The gel needs to remain on the tooth for approximately one minute to create a sticky enough adhesive for the sealant.
 After that time has passed, your child’s dentist wipes the tooth clean and uses an air gun to dry it.

 Benefits of Dental Sealants